linkenthegreat/have_I_been_scammed/agents_n_tools/README.md

 ├── URLAnalyzerAgent           # URL safety analysis (with 3 tools)
-├── ReportGeneratorAgent       # Compile findings into user report ├── ResourceAssistantAgent     # Find local reporting contacts └── RecordKeeperAgent          # Log analysis to database
+├── ReportGeneratorAgent       # Compile findings into user report ├── ResourceAssistantAgent     # Find local reporting contacts └── RecordKeeperAgent          # Talk to Database (Legacy from previous version.
+Not in use)
 ```

 ### Agent Descriptions